Fall 2022 UW German Studies Newsletter

 In 2021, I decided to continue my academic journey by pursuing a master's degree in German.
 At the time of this decision, I was still in my final year as an undergraduate.
 It almost seemed like an unattainable goal, when I realized that there is only one university in Nigeria that offers German at the post graduate level and the courses they offer do not align with my research interests.
 I didn't know what else to do and I almost gave up on this dream.
 I spoke to my undergraduate lecturer about… Read more

 This Autumn, the German Club at The University of Washington has been welcoming dozens of German learners and enthusiasts of all levels to weekly meetings to connect socially with our community and to practice language skills with activities and games.
-Beyond the casual sessions are several upcoming special events, including a trip to Tristan und Isolde at the Seattle Opera (10/23), a guest… Read more
+Beyond the casual sessions are several upcoming special events, including a trip to Tristan und Isolde at the… Read more

 Cassidy Lucht "The Summer in Berlin program was such an enriching experience for me.
 Not only did I get to practice and improve my German language skills in a high-level classroom, but also got to experience so many other parts of German culture that I would not have had the opportunity to had I not been in this program.
 An amazing part of this program is the fact that none of our classes with Andre and Kye were inside a classroom.
-We were able to use the… Read more
+We were… Read more

 Dear Friend of German Studies, We are excited to be back in-person for a strong kick-off to a new academic year with full classes, impactful research projects, inspiring students, and fantastic friends and connections in the community.
 Our signature events this fall include a day at the opera, a seminar for the entire department, and an indigenous walking tour of the UW campus!
-Support for Friends of German Studies is crucial and allows us to: Engage important speakers and scholars for public… Read more
+Support for Friends of German Studies is crucial and allows us to: Engage important speakers and… Read more

 Your donation helps us to: Engage important speakers and scholars for public events.
 Provide research support for our graduate students.
 Subsidize tuition for our summer programs.
 Fund student and faculty participation in conferences.
 For more info about our featured funds and to make a donation click HERE.
 Thank you to our donors: Michael… Read more